mwlang/dinero/README.md

 ## How to Use

-You'll find at least one example in the examples folder called 'get_balances.'
-This example can take a bank_name, username, and password and print out balances to the console something like this:
+You'll find at least one example in the examples folder called 'get_balances.rb'  This example can take a bank_name, username, and password and print out balances to the console something like this:

 ~~~ bash
 >> bundle exec ruby examples/get_balances.rb --bank capital_one_360 --user scrooge